caovthang/Post-your-Work-on-GitHub1/README.md

 The original files are much larger and messier, and you don't need to download them, but they can be accessed here if you'd like to see them (Chicago(opens in a new tab), New York City(opens in a new tab), Washington(opens in a new tab)).
 These files had more columns and they differed in format in many cases.
 Some data wrangling(opens in a new tab) has been performed to condense these files to the above core six columns to make your analysis and the evaluation of your Python skills more straightforward.

+#### Statistics Computed
+You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
+In this project, you'll write code to provide the following information:
+#1 Popular times of travel (i.e., occurs most often in the start time)

 ### Files used
 bikeshare.py